Today we listened to book reports - videos and all. We experienced some technical difficulties but by the end of the day everyone had finished.

 Is the sentence structure varied?

-Do the subjects and verbs agree?
 Does my language fit the audience and purpose?

 Have I used the best words?